advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 So, what do we do with the "I am"?

 My suggestion is that we just treat the nature of existence as unknown.

+### Modeling the unknown nature of existence in Type Theory

-This can be modeled using Type Theory:
+The nature of existence as unknown can be modeled using Type Theory:

 `a : A, b : B`